 Follow the card's instructions.
 When you're riding a water bus, hold the card close to the white electronic card reader at the entrance to the vaporetto platform until you hear a beep.
 On land buses, the card reader is usually inside the bus.
 (If you see a green card reader, ignore it--the green readers are for checking stored fares and can't be used to validate rides.)

 The clock doesn't start ticking on your Tourist Travel Card until you scan or swipe it the first time, so you can buy the card before you plan to use it.
 (The card is valid for a full one to seven days from the first scan, depending on how many days you've purchased.)

 You can check how much time is left on your card by holding it up to the electronic card reader and pressing the "?" button.)

-For current ACTV Tourist Travel Card prices, see our Venice Water and Bus Fare Tables.
+For current ACTV Tourist Travel Card prices, see Venice Vaporetto and Bus Fares.

 The "long-term stay" version of the Venezia Unica stored-value "city pass" (formerly called imob.venezia) can be a great bargain if you're staying in Venice for a while or plan to visit the city again in the next several years.
 The card allows visitors to buy heavily-discounted resident fares.

 If you're buying the "tourist" version of the Venezia Unica stored-value city pass, you can have your Venice Tourist Card fare loaded onto the pass.

 You can avoid ticket lines by using the official AVM Venezia smartphone app to buy and validate fares and passes.
 (But read our AVM Venezia app article before taking the plunge.)